albertwujj/albertwujj.github.io/_posts/2019-05-18-Tweeting-towards-the-infinite-potential-of-humans-2.md

 Positive self-reflection is stupid when you can control your hormones.

 Our actions live or die on their own merits.

+Because one's anxiety is helpful even if it is not accurate, one may have an overtendency to.

 Everyone has the natural intuition for saving the world.